leehoawki/HyperBase/README.md

     ++++++++++++++++++++++++++++++++++++

 Queries/Updates will get handled by service module and write all updates info into redo log.
-Meanwhile, modified entities in memory will be sent to another writer thread to dump into a data file on disk.
-Then it can restore itself after crash or shutdown using the snapshot on disk and the redo log.
+Meanwhile, modified entities in memory will be sent to another writer thread to dump into data files on disk.
+So it can restore itself after crash or shutdown using the snapshot and the redo log on disk.

 ## Building and Running

-To build this project, you must have Maven installed.
+To build this project, you must have Maven and Java8 installed.

     git clone https://github.com/leehoawki/HyperBase.git
     cd HyperBase